Privacy Policy

 4.1 Relevant Laws and Regulations

-| Legislation | Description |
+| Regulation/Act | Description |

-| Personal Information Protection and Electronic Documents Act (PIPEDA) | Canada’s federal private-sector privacy law governing how organizations collect, use, and disclose Personal Information in the course of commercial activities.
-This policy is designed to meet all PIPEDA requirements. |
+| Personal Information Protection and Electronic Documents Act (PIPEDA) | Federal legislation governing how private-sector organizations collect, use, and disclose personal information in the course of commercial activities. |

 - Accuracy: We will endeavor to keep Personal Information as accurate, complete, and up-to-date as is necessary for the purposes for which it is to be used.